openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/BIOSConfig/README.md

 - `SetAttribute` -To set the particular BIOS attribute with new value.
 - `GetAttribute` -To get the bios attribute current and pending values.

-Properites:
+Properties:

 - `ResetBIOSSettings` - To reset the BIOS settings based on the Reset Flag.
 - `BaseBiosTable` - To store all bios attributes details.
-- `PendingAttributes` - To store pending bios Atrributes list.
+- `PendingAttributes` - To store pending bios Attributes list.

 ### Interface xyz.openbmc_project.BIOSConfig.Password